 Fresh air meets fresh, local fare with outdoor seating in cozy courtyards and patios in Paducah.
 For those looking to enjoy flavorful food and drink outdoors, many local restaurants have recently increased outdoor capacity including expanded sidewalk seating in Historic Downtown on Market House Square.

-Savor dinner-then-drinks or drinks-then-dinner in the courtyards of Paducah Axe, Max’s Brick Oven or The Old Dusty Dog.
+Savor dinner-then-drinks or drinks-then-dinner in the courtyards of Paducah Axe or Max’s Brick Oven.
 Sip sweet wines with views of the vineyard at Purple Toad Winery or craft beer on the patio Dry Ground Brewing Company.
 Choose Kitchens Cafe for creative cuisine on the campus of Paducah School of Art & Design or the Paducah Homegrown Farmers' Market for local produce and favorite food vendors.

 Drive in for time-honored dining experiences at Parker's Drive-In & 50's Diner in Lone Oak or, on the Southside of Paducah, Harned's Drive-In for western Kentucky BBQ and Bob's Drive-In for a famous Fiesta Burger.
 For casual cuisine with covered outdoor seating, try Troutt Old Time General Store or Midtown Market, both of which curate ready-made deli items that are perfect for picnics at any of the parks listed above.